interchainio/delegation/README.md

 ## Background

 The Interchain Foundation (ICF) takes a conservative approach to all of its activity.
+As outlined in a [recent blog
+post](https://blog.cosmos.network/open-decentralized-networks-87e6097536a3),
-As spelled out in a [recent blog post](https://blog.cosmos.network/open-decentralized-networks-87e6097536a3), the success of the network depends fundamentally on the actions of the wider community.
-This means the community of ATOM holders is responsible to ensure the network is sufficiently decentralized and that community interests are adequetely represented by the validator set.
+the success of the network depends fundamentally on the actions of the wider community.
+This means the community of ATOM holders is responsible for ensuring the network is sufficiently decentralized and that community interests are adequately represented by the validator set.

 That said, as a significant stake holder in the Cosmos Network, the ICF is interested, like other significant stake holders, in the success of the network,